10 Very Particular Thoughts About Liam Neeson's 'Taken' Speech

 It was only the second-best speech of January 2009.

 Just ten days before Taken came out, Barack Obama was inaugurated as the 44th president of the United States and gave his memorable speech to a verifiably massive crowd.
 But only Bryan knows whether he voted for Obama or McCain, and he's not going to tell you or anyone else, ever.
 (He totally voted for McCain.)

 And so began Neeson's action phase.

-Neeson, who was 56 upon the release of Taken and is now 66, has said that next week's Cold Pursuit will be the last of these kinds of action movies he'll do.
-In most of these roles, he lives by a code, and that code boils down to "you really should not have messed with my secret code-having ways."
+Neeson, who was 56 upon the release of Taken, took on a string of similar roles in the ensuing decade but has said that 2019's Cold Pursuit was the last high-octane action movie he'll do.
+In most of them, his character lives by a code, and that code boils down to "you really should not have messed with my secret code-having ways."
 In the Taken series (including Taken 3 -- and you are heartless if you don't cry at the end of Taken 3), he famously has a particular set of skills, but he'll only use them if you give him no choice.
-The same goes for his double-crossed turn in last year's hugely underrated The Commuter and, based on the trailer, the avenging snowplower he plays in Cold Pursuit.
+The same goes for his double-crossed turn in 2018's hugely underrated The Commuter and the avenging snowplower he plays in the less memorable Cold Pursuit.
 It's the same "man with a code" trope we've seen countless times -- in Shane, in Clint Eastwood Westerns, in Bruce Lee movies, in Harrison Ford's "I'm just protecting my family!" thrillers, and currently in the John Wick series -- and no doubt we'll see many more of these sorts of characters in the years ahead.
 I'm excited.
 Meanwhile, Bryan Mills will always be here, worrying about his daughter and delivering cogent statements into non-smartphones to men trying to harm her.
 Maybe they'll listen next time?